Disciplinary Appeals Policy and Procedure

 Disciplinary procedures were not followed as outlined in the written disciplinary policy.

-Appeals of disciplinary responses made by the dean of students and or/through the Student Care and Concerns processes in Student Life will be addressed to the Vice President for Student Life.
+The level at which a disciplinary response is initially made will determine the Student Life staff member to whom the appeal is addressed.
+Appeals will be addressed to the supervisor of the individual making the disciplinary response (e.g., disciplinary responses made by a residence director will be directed to the associate dean of residence life; responses made by the deans of students will be appealed to the vice president for student life)students and or/through the Student Care and Concerns processes in Student Life will be addressed to the Vice President for Student Life.

 The vice president for student life is the final authority for all Student Life disciplinary appeals, with the exception of dismissal or expulsion from the university, which may be appealed to the university provost.
 In order to appeal a dismissal or expulsion for disciplinary purposes from the university, a student must submit, in writing before 4:30 p.m. on the business day following notification of the dismissal decision, a letter to the university provost stating: (1) the student’s desire to appeal the decision; (2) specific objections to the previous decision; and (3) any material relevant to the objections (see the three grounds for appeal listed above).
 The vice president for student life shall transmit to the university provost the record of the case maintained by the Office of Student Life, as well as other materials deemed relevant to the appeal.
 The university provost shall decide the appeal on the basis of the written materials submitted by the student and the record submitted by the Office of Student Life and shall notify the student involved and the vice president for student life of the decision in writing within a reasonable time after receipt of the record of the case.
 The decision of the university provost is final and not subject to further appeal.